danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 5. **Equivalent Python code**: The Python code that was used to run the analysis with descriptions for each section of code.
 6. **Technical Details**: The input settings that we're used to run the analysis.
 This can be copied and pasted directly into the "Settings" on the Add-in tab to run the exact same analysis again.
 The add-in version and the time for each step of the analysis are also noted.

+## Advanced options

+Windows users have two advanced options below the setting to give the user more control over early termination and processing speed.
+Mac users have ______________

+!!!
+Note "Early Termination"
+    If the early termination option is selected, a black Python console will pop up.
+Close the console to stop the analysis.

+---